oseaspaces/oseaspaces.github.io/README.md

 # Osea Spaces Hugo Website

-This is a clean Hugo website converted from the original Webflow site, with no external dependencies or Webflow code.
+This is a clean Hugo website, built for OSEA Spaces.

 ## Structure

 - **Home Page**: Features full-page hero image, company info banner, and project gallery
 - **About Page**: Two-column layout with company description and team information
 - **Contact Page**: Contact information and form
-- **Projects**: Dynamic project gallery using markdown files

 ## Adding New Projects

 To add a new project to the gallery:

-1. Create a new `.md` file in `content/projects/`
+1. Create a new `.md` file in [`content/projects/[project-name.md]`](https://github.com/oseaspaces/oseaspaces.github.io/new/main/content/projects).
+   - Notice hyphen for project name: -.
-2. Add project images to `static/images/projects/`
+2. Create a folder for project images in [`static/images/projects/[project_name]/`](https://github.com/oseaspaces/oseaspaces.github.io/new/main/static/images/projects).
+   - Notice underscore for image folder: \_.
+   - Notice at the top it says "Name your file..."", type your new project_name with a / at the end, this will create a new folder.
 3. Use this template for the markdown file:

 ```markdown